-- Approximately 20% of undergraduates join a team during their time at MIT. - MIT competes mainly against Division III New England colleges, but also routinely participates in regional and national championships. - The Institute has earned 271 Academic All-America citations, the most for any Division III program in the nation. - MIT provides group exercise and wellness classes, personal and group training, a variety of aquatic classes, and sport skill instruction for those who wish to engage in other recreational programs.
+- Approximately 25% of undergraduates join a team during their time at MIT. - MIT competes mainly against Division III New England colleges, but also routinely participates in regional and national championships. - The Institute has earned 295 Academic All-America citations, the most for any Division III program in the nation. - MIT provides group exercise and wellness classes, personal and group training, a variety of aquatic classes, and sport skill instruction for those who wish to engage in other recreational programs.

-With 10 buildings and 26 acres (0.11 km2) of playing fields, MIT boasts one of the most expansive athletic complexes in New England.
+With 10 buildings and 26 acres (0.11 km) of playing fields, MIT boasts one of the most expansive athletic complexes in New England.
 The Zesiger Sports and Fitness Center on the west side of campus features two swimming pools, a fitness center, international-scale squash courts, and a multi-activity court.
 Roberts Field and Barry Field, lighted sports-turf venues, are adjacent to the Zesiger Center.
-The summer of 2016 saw full renovation of Briggs Field (softball), Fran O'Brien Field (baseball), and the grandstands and track and field facilities at Steinbrenner Stadium.
+In the summer of 2018, the DuPont Outdoor Tennis courts were outfitted with a new playing surface, fencing, and top-level lighting for all 12 courts.
 The east side of campus is served by the Alumni Pool and Wang Fitness Center, located in the Stata Center at the edge of Kendall Square.